ixofoundation/ixo-blockchain/x/project/spec/05_entity_accounts.md

 The project module has a number of entity/project accounts created per entity/project:

-- `InitiatingNodePayFees`: upon a claim evaluation, \[by default\] 10% of 10% of the evaluation payment is sent to this address.
+- `InitiatingNodePayFees`: when an oracle service is delivered, \[by default\] 10% of the oracle fee payment is sent to this address.
-- `IxoPayFees`: upon a claim evaluation, \[by default\] 90% of 10% of the evaluation payment is sent to this address.
+- `IxoPayFees`: when an oracle service is delivered, \[by default\] 80% of the oracle fee payment is sent to this address.
-- `IxoFees`: at project payout, any amount in the above address is moved to this address.
-In turn, any amount now in IxoFees is sent to the ixo DID (as specified in the genesis file)
+- `IxoFees`: at project payout, any amount in the `IxoPayFees` account is moved to this account address.
+In turn, any amount now in IxoFees is sent to pay the network fee to ixo (the account associated with a DID which is specified in the genesis file)
-- `<projectDid>`: this is the project's funding account, and it is where tokens are actually paid out of upon a claim evaluation.
+- `<projectDid>`: this is the project's funding account, from which tokens are paid to the oracle service.
-- Additionally, one entity/project account per agent is also created.
+- Additionally, one entity/project account for each agent is also created.
 Any payments intended for the particular agent is sent to their corresponding entity account.
-At project payout, their tokens can be withdrawn.
+At project payout, the agent's tokens can be withdrawn.

-Note that the above-mentioned defaults can be configured from the Genesis file.
+The fee defaults can be configured from the Genesis file.

 Example accounts for a project with DID `did:ixo:U7GK8p8rVhJMKhBVRCJJ8c` and one agent with DID `did:ixo:RYLHkfNpbA8Losy68jt4yF`: